Why have I been prescribed Centyl K?

 How does it work?

 - The tablets contain an active ingredient called bendroflumethiazide.
 This is one of a group of medicines known as diuretics (“water tablets”).
 Bendroflumethiazide reduces the amount of water in your body, getting rid of any excess water via the kidneys, by increasing the amount of urine you produce.
 This also reduces the amount of salts in your body and together these actions can lower blood pressure.
 The tablets also contain potassium chloride which adds to the potassium you get from your diet.
-The remains of the tablet are white and will leave your body when you go to the toilet (empty your bowels).

 When and how do I take it?

 - Take the tablet(s) whole with at least 100 ml (a small cupful) of water.

 - Do not chew or crush the tablet(s).
 This is important because each tablet releases the potassium slowly.
 If you chewed the tablet and let the potassium out of it too quickly, this could cause some stomach problems.